 - Cricut Joy

 - Cutting Mat get the 4.5″ x 12″ in blue or green.
-You can make bigger projects with a longer mat.
-The mat can be used with vinyl if you have wide rolls you need to cut to size or card stock.
+You can do bigger projects with a longer mat.
+The mat can be used with vinyl.
+You need to cut to size or card stock if you have wide rolls.

-- Tool Kit the link is to the basic tool kit, these are 3 or the 4 tools I use for every projects.
+- Tool Kit the link is to the basic tool kit; these are three of the four tools I use for every project.

-- Brayer this in my opinion is essential if you are using a mat, the brayer adheres card and vinyl to the cutting mat to ensure its nice and secure before cutting.
+- Brayer this is essential if you use a mat; the brayer adheres card and vinyl to the mat to ensure it’s nice and secure before cutting.

-- Card Stock perfect for cutting out Alphabets and letters to frame, creating home made cards or scrapbooking.
+- Card Stock is perfect for cutting out Alphabets and letters to frame, creating homemade cards or scrapbooking.

 What Can You Make With The Cricut Joy And What Do You Need?

-You can make so much with the Cricut Joy, for a small machine it does a lot!
-And after owning a Joy for a year I can thoroughly recommend it.
-In fact several of my friends have bought them and love them.
+You can make so much with the Cricut Joy; for a small machine, it does a lot!
+Several of my friends have bought them and love them.
+And after owning a Joy for a year, I can thoroughly recommend it.

 The Different Types Of Cricut Joy Vinyl Explained